 And that's a great thing, as despite the best laptops and best lightweight laptops improving in terms of their integrated webcam offerings, they cannot match the fidelity of a dedicated unit.
 And with more people than ever now conducting business at home, looking your best is more important than ever before.

-These are the best webcams you can buy today
+These are the best webcams you can buy today in 2022

 The Logitech C922 Pro Stream is, overall, the best webcam for most people in our opinion.
 It's one of Logitech's newest webcams, meaning you're getting the latest tech, and that helps in a bunch of ways, including making you look better in less-than-stellar lighting, which is often the case in home offices.
 It also delivers 720p/60fps streaming, which means you get high-fidelity and smooth video results while on a call, where supported.
 And it comes with some really neat extra features, too.